gerazov/ollama-chat.nvim/README.md

 ## Usage

-This plugin adds the `create_chat()` function that opens a new chat buffer.
+This plugin adds the `OllamaCreateChat` command that opens a new chat buffer.
 The buffer is populated with a base prompt and is modifiable.
+If there is a selection active it is copied in the new chat buffer as text, or within a corresponding code block if the source file type is code.
 The Ollama model can then be prompted with the chat buffer via two new prompts `Chat` and `Chat Code`, both of which send the entire buffer to the Ollama server, the difference being that `Chat Code` uses the model `model_code` set in the `opts` table.

+## Install

+First you need [Ollama](https://ollama.ai/) installed as per their instructions.

 To use the plugin with `lazy.nvim` you can add the file `lua/plugins/ollama-chat.lua`: